 - Application processing fee of $50.00.

 - Two completed fingerprint cards (FD-258).
 Attach these to the application form in lieu of a Live Scan receipt.
 There is an additional $49.00 fee to process fingerprint cards, in addition to the application processing fee of $50.00.
-To order fingerprint cards, send a request via email to OutOfStateFPs@ctc.ca.gov providing your name and address along with “fingerprint cards” noted in the subject line.
+Educators residing outside California may order fingerprint cards from the Commission by submitting contact information through the CTC Fingerprint Card Request portal.
 See Credential Leaflet CL-271 for more information on fingerprint cards and processing.

 - If you reside outside California but are able to complete the Live Scan process in California, then you may follow the same steps noted for a California resident using the online application process.